greenelab/deep-review/all-sections.md

 accuracy by using a deep supervised and convolutional generative stochastic network [@8t43CQ9m].
 In 2016 Wang et al. developed a DeepCNF model that significantly improved Q3 and Q8 accuracy as well as prediction of solvent accessibility and disorder regions [@UO8L6nd; @pNoAbBEu].
-DeepCNF was the first tool to achieve Q3 accuracy of 84-85%, much higher than the 80% accuracy standard maintained by PSIPRED for more than 10 years.
+DeepCNF achieved a higher Q3 accuracy than the standard maintained by
+PSIPRED for more than 10 years.
 This improvement may be mainly due to the ability of convolutional neural fields to capture long-range sequential information, which is important for beta strand prediction.
-Nevertheless, improving secondary structure prediction from 80% to 84-85% is unlikely to result in a commensurate improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.
+Nevertheless, the improvements in secondary structure prediction from DeepCNF are unlikely to result in a commensurate improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.